amahmood561/random-quote-generator/README.md

 ## Need Help?

-Feel free to consult any Nest.js or TypeScript documentation as necessary.
+Feel free to consult any NestJS or TypeScript documentation as necessary.
 For any other further questions or issues that arise, reach out to your hiring manager.

 ## Time Estimate